McKinney Fire: Environmental impacts

-Debris flows and fish kills

 On August 2, up to 3 inches of precipitation fell over the east side of the McKinney Fire burn area, causing localized flooding and releasing large debris flows into tributaries of the Klamath River, including Humbug Creek and McKinney Creek.
 The debris flows were significant enough to double the flow of the Klamath River in some areas from 1,000 feet per second to 2,000 feet per second for a period.
 A private contractor working with fire crews was hospitalized with non-life-threatening injuries after flood water and debris flows caused a bridge to give out, trapping him inside his vehicle.

 The debris flows also caused massive fish die-offs in the Klamath River.
 A remote monitoring system managed by the Karuk Native American tribe recorded the oxygen saturation level in the Klamath River near Seiad Creek (20 miles downstream of the debris flows) plunging to 0% for several hours on the night of August 3 and again on August 4.
 This caused the death of what may have been tens of thousands of fish along a 50 mile of the Klamath River.
 The species affected included suckers, juvenile salmon, lamprey eels, crayfish, and steelhead trout.
 The Karuk and Yurok Native American tribes have been working for years to protect fragile salmon populations in the Klamath River, which may be further impacted as a result of the fire's aftereffects.

 Cause

 The cause of the McKinney Fire is officially unknown.
-According to radio dispatches, the fire began beneath the 12,000-volt Scott Bar distribution power line owned and operated by electric utility Pacific Power.
-The same line lost power at approximately 9:00 p.m. the night before the fire, and service was restored at approximately 5:00 a.m. on the morning of the day the fire started.
+According to radio dispatches, the fire began beneath the 12,000-volt Scott Bar distribution power line owned and operated by the electric utility Pacific Power, a business unit of PacifiCorp.
+That line had lost power at approximately 9:00 p.m. the night before the fire, and service had been restored at approximately 5:00 a.m. on the morning of the day the fire started.
 The utility claimed it had patrolled the entire line and been unable to determine the outage's cause.
 Residents of Klamath River speculated whether work on the power line in the neighborhood was the cause of the fire, sharing images of the area taped off.
-The utility stated on August 5, 2022, that it was not aware of any of its equipment being seized in relation to the McKinney Fire.
-On August 8, utility parent company PacifiCorp and the USFS commented, saying that the McKinney Fire is under investigation and neither have been granted access to the ignition area as a result.
+The utility stated on August 5, 2022 that it was not aware of any of its equipment being seized in relation to the McKinney Fire.
+On August 8, PacifiCorp and the Forest Service both commented, noting that the McKinney Fire's cause was under investigation by Cal Fire and that neither party had been granted access to the ignition area as a result.
 As of August 7, Cal Fire had declined to comment on the investigation.